friyaz/friyaz.github.io/_posts/2020-05-27-Google-Summer-of-Code-with-Sympy.md

 style: fill
 color: success

-description: My selection in GSoC 2020 and the community bonding period
+description: My selection in GSoC 2020 and the community bonding period.
 ---

 My proposal to SymPy has been selected for GSoC.
 My [project](https://summerofcode.withgoogle.com/organizations/4831132022996992/#6273573989122048) is to add the support of vector integration over Curves, Lines, and Surfaces to SymPy.
 My mentors are [Francesco Bonazzi](https://github.com/Upabjojr) and [DivyanshuThakur](https://github.com/divyanshu132).
 I am very excited to learn from them and contribute to SymPy.

 Google Summer of Code or GSoC is a three-month program to bring student developers into open source development.
 Students contribute to an open project for three months.
 Students apply by submitting proposals to organizations.
 Students can submit up to 3 proposals.
 I only submitted one as most students do.

 When I started contributing to SymPy, I was new to Open-source.
 I looked through many projects.
-I found that SymPy was a great fit for my skills and interests.
-The [Introduction to contributing](https://github.com/sympy/sympy/wiki/Introduction-to-contributing) and [development workflow](https://github.com/sympy/sympy/wiki/Development-workflow) page is great.
+SymPy was a great fit for my skills and interests.
+The [Introduction to contributing](https://github.com/sympy/sympy/wiki/Introduction-to-contributing) and [development workflow](https://github.com/sympy/sympy/wiki/Development-workflow) pages are great and helpful.
+SymPy is well documented and the codebase is well maintained.
 I received continuous feedback from the community on my Pull Requests.
-SymPy is well documented.
 SymPy is a great project to get started with the open-source if you are familiar with Python and comfortable with mathematics.

 # SymPy
 [SymPy](https://www.sympy.org/en/index.html) is a python library for symbolic mathematics.
 Symbolic computations are useful when we want to represent any mathematical quantity exactly.

 SymPy is free software and is licensed under New BSD license.

 Perhaps, the best way to get started with SymPy is to go through the SymPy [tutorial](https://docs.sympy.org/latest/tutorial/index.html).
-We can compute complicated math expressions, solve equations, perform integration, and many more things.
+We can compute complicated math expressions, solve equations, perform integration, and do many more things.

 ```python
 >>> from sympy import *